nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ```console title="Output"
 HELLO WORLD
 ```
+!!! note

+    This is a very naive text replacement one-liner that does not account for accented letters, so for example 'Holà' will become 'HOLà'.
+This is expected.

-#### 2. Make the command take a file as input and write the output to a file
+### 7.2.
+Make the command take a file as input and write the output to a file

+As previously, we want to output results to a dedicated file, which we name by prepending the original filename with `UPPER-`.

 ```bash
 cat output.txt | tr '[a-z]' '[A-Z]' > UPPER-output.txt